lovelysystems/lovely.pyrest/README.rst

     - Sphinx extension to automatically generate documentation
     - It's possible to get help information of every endpoint
     - Schema-validation based on `jsonschema <http://json-schema.org/>`_
-    - returns correct error codes if request method is not supportet or `Accept`- or `Content-Type`-Headers don't match

 Documentation
 =============